-6.40.1 Applicability to language
+6.39.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C can allow memory leaks as many programs use dynamically allocated memory.
 C relies on manual memory management rather than a built in garbage collector primarily since automated memory management can be unpredictable, impact performance and is limited in its ability to detect unused memory such as memory that is still referenced by a pointer, but is never used.

 Memory is dynamically allocated in C using the library calls malloc(), calloc(), and realloc().
 When the program no longer needs the dynamically allocated memory, it can be released using the library call free().
 Should there be a flaw in the logic of the program, memory continues to be allocated but is not freed when it is no longer needed.
 A common situation is where memory is allocated while in a function, the memory is not freed before the exit from the function and the lifetime of the pointer to the memory has ended upon exit from the function.